redwoodjs/redwood/CONTRIBUTING.md

 yarn rw dev
 ```

-However, for local package development, you'll need to manually stop/start the respective server to include changes.
+But for local package development, you'll need to manually stop/start the respective server to include changes.
 In this case you can run the servers for each of the yarn workspaces independently:

 ```terminal
 yarn rw dev api